wwarthen/Test/ReadMe2.md

 ## ROM Disk

-The ROM disk contents have been optimized to provide a core set of tools and applications that are helpful for either CP/M 2.2 and ZSDOS.
+In addition to the ROM-based operating systems and applications, the ROM also contains a ROM disk with a small CP/M filesystem.
+The contents have been optimized to provide a core set of tools and applications that are helpful for either CP/M 2.2 and ZSDOS.
 Since ZSDOS is CP/M 2.2 compatible, this works fairly well.
 However, you will find some files on the ROM disk that will work with ZSDOS, but will not work on CP/M 2.2.
-For example, "ldds", which loads the date/time stamper will only run on ZSDOS.
+For example, `LDDS`, which loads the ZSDOS date/time stamper will only run on ZSDOS.

 ## Drive Letter Assignment